g3ntrix/OCI_Instance_Automation/README.md

 pip install -r requirements.txt
 ```

-> **Note**: To create a requirements.txt file, you can use the `pip freeze > requirements.txt` command in your terminal.
-This will generate a text file with the names and versions of all the Python modules and packages installed in your virtual environment.
-Alternatively, you can manually write the names and versions of the modules and packages that you use in your project, such as `oci==2.52.0` or `tensorflow==2.3.1`, in a text file and name it requirements.txt.

 > **Note**: Running check.sh in a tmux session is recommended for ease of use.
 Tmux is a terminal multiplexer that allows you to run multiple terminal sessions in one window.
 You can install tmux using `sudo apt install tmux` on Linux or `brew install tmux` on Mac.
 To start a tmux session, run `tmux new -s session_name` in your terminal, where session_name is the name of your session.
 To detach from a tmux session, press Ctrl+B and then D. To attach to a tmux session, run `tmux attach -t session_name` in your terminal.

 ## Usage